Skip to content

 0.5 / 1

 The company reports that since the GPSNR cut-off date of April 2019, no instances of deforestation from new development by suppliers operating industrial plantations were recorded.
-However, no data on deforestation in smallholder jurisdictions could be found.
+However, no data for deforestation recorded in smallholder jurisdictions could be found.

 • P